 Divemasters are leaders who can teach and inspire other divers.
 This is the first level of PADI professional training, giving you the skills you need to supervise dives and assist dive instructors.

-If you want to pursue a career in the dive industry or become an even more advanced diver, this is a great PADI course to take.
+If you want to pursue a career in the diving industry or become an even more advanced diver, this is a great PADI course to take.

 You must have at least 40 dives to begin the Divemaster course, and reach 60 to achieve the certification.
 The number of dives needed to complete the course means it can take anywhere between six weeks and six months to attain the certification.